snehadas/snehadas.github.io/_pages/outreach.md

 * 2021

   * "Robust and Efficient Methods for Distributed Speech Processing-Perspectives on Coding, Enhancement and Privacy", PhD Defence, Aalto University, Finland ([slides](files/phd.pdf))
+  * "Towards an interpretable and transferable acoustic emotion recognition for the detection of mental disorders", Where the Earth meets the Sky workshop (Online)

 * 2020
   * "Fundamental Frequency Model for Postfiltering at Low Bitrates in a Transform-Domain Speech and Audio Codec", Interspeech 2020 (Online)